sdylewski/Stealthchanger/docs/Building/Printing.md

 ## Settings

-All print settings are the same as [Voron Standards](https://docs.vorondesign.com/sourcing.html#print-settings) or better.
+All print settings are the same as [Voron Standards](https://docs.vorondesign.com/sourcing.html#print-settings) or better:

+* Layer height: 0.2mm
+* Extrusion width: 0.4mm, forced
+* Infill percentage: 40%
+* Infill type: grid, gyroid, honeycomb, triangle, or cubic
+* Wall count: 4
+* Solid top/bottom layers: 5
+* Supports: NONE

 Since every filament shrinks at a different rate and our tolerances are too tight to allow for "pre-scalling".
 You need to calibrate the shrinkage for each and every filament you use, even the same brand but different colour can shrink at a different rate.
 We recommend using Califlower for each filament.